assaf/zombie/doc/API.md

     // Show the authentication credentials in use console.log(browser.authenticate().token)

+### browser.close()

+Close all windows, dispose of all resources.
+You want to call this if you're running out of memory.

 ### browser.error : Error

 Returns the last error reported while loading this window.